T of C

 The melody is clearly a version of Liang Xiao Yin.
 However, it is just different enough (particularly during an expansion in the second half) that its lyrics cannot be sung either to the original 1614 version or to the version still played today.

 (The Japanese handbooks have only qin songs.
-Japanese also studied the 松絃館琴譜 Songxianguan Qinpu (1614; QQJC, VIII), but that handbook has no melodies with lyrics.
+Evidence suggest there was a connection with the handbook 松絃館琴譜 Songxianguan Qinpu (1614; QQJC, VIII), but that handbook has no melodies with lyrics.

 (Return)